TxGVNN/gxt/README.md

 gxt init
 ```

-- Add new node or update note
+- Add new notes or update notes
 ```
 gxt new new-notes
 #OR
 gxt vi new-notes
 ```

-- Add new note from file
+- Add new notes from file
 ```
 gxt add <file_path>
 ```

-- View/cat/less/more note
+- View/cat/less/more notes
 ```
 gxt cat new-notes
 gxt less new-notes